rosspayn3/rosspayn3/README.md

 ## I'm Ross.
 Welcome to the thing!

-📚 ~~I'm an undergrad at~~ I graduated from the University of Arkansas - Fort Smith Information Technology program in fall 2021.
-My concentration was cybersecurity.
+📚 I graduated from the University of Arkansas - Fort Smith Information Technology program in fall 2021 with a B.S. in Information Technology with a concentration in security.

 🎮 My interests include PC gaming, cars, anime, and all things Star Wars.

-☕ Short term goals include drinking as much coffee as possible, ~~graduating~~ (DONE!), and staying alive.
+☕ Short term goals include drinking as much coffee as possible and staying alive.

 🕵️‍♂️ My long term goal is to get a job in computer forensics or cyber security.